theukedge/shortcodes-to-show-or-hide-content/readme.txt

 * Stable public release

 == Upgrade Notice ==

+= 2.3.1 =
+Corrected an error in the weekly logic

 = 2.3 =
 You can now create annual recurring schedules for your shortcodes using type="annually" in your shortcode.
 See [Description tab](https://wordpress.org/plugins/shortcodes-to-show-or-hide-content/description/) for more details on how to use this.